Here are the major retailers that are permanently closing the most stores in 2020, starting with the biggest announcements.

 Chief Financial Officer Eva Boratto hopes shuttering underperforming CVS stores will generate "enhanced longer-term performance."

-Lord & Taylor has been around since 1826.
+Lord & Taylor is a relic that has been around since 1826.
 The original store in Manhattan advertised “fashionable dry goods” such as cloaks, shawls, mourning attire, laces and embroideries.

 Stores closing in 2020: 1